 Your income (including the potential to earn more) and expenses can help you decide if you can save $5000 in 3 months.

-To begin with, see how much money you can currently save each month.
-Then check out the "how to save 5000 in 3 months chart".
-This gives you a starting point on whether or not you’ll reach the $5,000 goal.
+See how much money you can currently save each month.
+Then check out the “How to save 5000 in 3 months chart”.
+It gives you a starting point on whether or not you’ll reach the $5,000 goal.

 Even if you don’t think you can save $5000 in 3 months, it’s important to set savings goals.
 If 3 months is too short, you can try saving $5,000 in 6 months.

-You can also consider a smaller savings goal that aligns with your personal financial situation.
-For more ideas to help you save, find out how to cut back on your budget and also more suggestions for saving money fast!
+You can also consider a smaller amount of money for your goal that aligns with your personal financial situation.
+For more ideas to help you save, find out how to start cutting the budget and also more suggestions for how to save money fast!